Saitorfer/GladioIgnis/README.md

 It also has a duel mode to play against your friends in dualscreen.
 But not online.

 How to play?

-Use WASD to move and SPACE to attack, you can also use ESC to leave the game.
+Single Player: Use WASD to move and SPACE to attack, you can also use ESC to leave the game.

-In duel: One player user WASD and SPACE and the Second Player user Arrow keys and the Left Click on the mouse.
+Duel: Player One use WASD and SPACE and the Second Player user Arrow keys and the Left Click on the mouse.

 Menu: